-The course GEO4100 gives an overview over environmental problems and challenges in geosciences.
+The course gives an overview of environmental problems and challenges in geosciences.
 It deals with water- and soil-resources, contaminated sediments, the use of micropaleontology in environmental studies to e.g. establish reference conditions, impacts of mining activities, climate change, sustainable use of natural resources, and waste- and pollution control.

 After taking this course you will be able to:

 - understand the basic geological processes and principles involved in environmental geology

 - evaluate and discuss natural versus man-made environmental changes

 - write a report based on a given topic in the subject field

 Students admitted at UiO must apply for courses in Studentweb.
 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.

 Nordic citizens and applicants residing in the Nordic countries may apply to take this course as a single course student.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.